Periwynkle/genesys-nlp-workshop/README.md

 **Martin Wynne** is a digital research specialist in the Bodleian Libraries at the University of Oxford.
 Martin runs the Oxford Text Archive, a repository of digital literary and linguistic datasets, which has been in operation since 1976.
 Martin has worked in research, teaching, and support in corpus linguistics and digital humanities since the early 1990s.
 Martin is one of the founders of CLARIN, and has served as a member of the Executive Committee and the Board of Directors.
 He is National Coordinator for CLARIN in the UK.

 **Chico Camargo** is a research assistant at the Oxford Internet Institute working on network science and traffic modelling.
 His doctoral research at the University of Oxford’s Department of Physics uses complex systems and data science to study evolution.
 Chico is fascinated not only by how genes and living things change, but also by how culture, language, and society changes.
 He is a core member of the TORCH #SocialHumanities network.

+## Licence

+The materials of this workshop are available under a [Creative Commons BY-CC-NC-SA 4.0 License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+See LICENSE for text.

+Copyright 2017 Yin Yin Lu, Mike Thelwall, Folgert Karsdorp, Martin Wynne, Chico Camargo